chrisnorth/plotgw/README.md

 The plots use [d3](https://d3js.org/) to plot data stored in csv files.
 The display should be responsive on screen resizing.
 Language translations are read from json files.
 I should acknowledge Stuart Lowe, as portions of these pages were developed from repositories he largely contributed to.

+Note that the analytics.js file used for usage tracking is not stored within this repository, and is only present on the live server.